Nox-Erebos/LoneMartian/Refined Vigor Gem.md

 # Refined Vigor Gem

 **Refined Vigor Gems** were created by Dr. Krieger after the celebration of the first victory humanity has won, Dr.Krieger threw a couple of **Vigor Gems** in the refinery not really paying much mind to the gems.
+Later when he checked on the gems he realized that he had accidentally improved the gem's quality.

 # Obtaining